a-ariff/a-ariff/README.md

 <div align="center">

 ### 💭 **Philosophy**
-*"Bridging academic research with enterprise practice to build tomorrow's security solutions today."*
+### 💫 *"Bridging academic excellence with enterprise innovation in cybersecurity"* 💫

 ⭐ **Star this repository if you find my work interesting!**